 However, one of the things I hate about LinkedIn is that I can’t browse someone’s profile without them knowing.
 At least, that’s what I thought.
-I had no idea that you could activate LinkedIn Private Mode, making it easy to creep at my heart's desire, and no one will know it’s me (unless I want them to).
+I had no idea that you could activate LinkedIn Private Mode, making it easy to view other people's profiles, and no one will know it’s me (unless I want them to).

 It’s easy to change your settings to Private Mode, so whether you're checking out a LinkedIn business page or the profile of a past coworker, you can choose if you’d like them to know of your visit or not.